rwirdemann/datafrog/README.md

 }
 ```

-A database statement is only recorded if it contains one the configured
+A database statement is only recorded if it contains one of the configured
 patterns.
 The pattern format `select job!publish_trials<1` contains an exclude
 rule thus only statements that contain `select job` but not `publish_trials<1`
 are recorded.